MonoScyron/ao3-enhancer/README.md

 ## Acknowledgements

-This addon was inspired by extensions I use to browse AO3:
+This addon was inspired by the extensions I use to browse AO3:

 - [AO3 Enhancements](https://github.com/jsmnbom/ao3-enhancements) by `jsmnbom`
 - [AO3 Tag Blocker](https://github.com/ao3-tag-blocker/tag-blocker)

 The icon is a modifed version of the icon for [AO3 Enhancements](https://github.com/jsmnbom/ao3-enhancements) by `jsmnbom`.

 The options page background is CC-BY-4.0 by [Hero Patterns](http://www.heropatterns.com/).